-The teaching today in almost every church about fasting is, "Fast when the Lord lays it on you."
-Does God carry on His work in such an indefinite and haphazard way?
-Do we do other things, such as paying the grocery bill, or going to our daily task, just only and when "the Lord lays it on us?"
+The teaching today in almost every church about fasting is "Fast when the Lord lays it on you."
+Does God carry on His work in such an idefinite and haphazard way?
+Do we do other things, such as paying the grocery bill, or going to our daily task, just only and when "The Lord lays it on us?"

-Ezra, when returning from captivity, with a large group of people and much wealth, found himself in an emergency.
+Ezra, when returning from captivity with a large group of people and much wealth, found himself in an emergency.
 Ahead was the unbroken wilderness, infested with robbers.
 What could he do?
 His testimony to the king about the mighty God he served made it impossible for him to ask for soldiers.
-He called a three-day fast, and God heard their cry and protected them.
+He called a three days' fast ,and God heard their cry and protected them.

-Nineveh, facing God's judgments, proclaimed a fast by command of the king, who said, "Let neither man or beast, herd or flock, taste anything; let them not feed or drink water."
+Nineveh, facing God's judgments, proclaim-ed a fast by command of the king who said, "Let neither man nor beast, herd or flock, taste anything; let them not feed or drink water."
 God spared the city for some hundreds of years in answer to their fasting and prayers.

-History teaches us that both nations and individuals have fasted when threatened with disaster or judgment; but has God left us anything in His Word which encourages us to fast under ordinary and everyday conditions?
+History teaches that both nations and indisaster or judgment, but has God left us anything in His word that encourages us to fast under ordinary and everyday conditions?

 All the doctrines of the New Testament Church are found in the types of the Old Testament.

-The atonement, justification, sanctification, and all other doctrines of the church in the church age are clearly found in the sacrifices and annual feasts of the Hebrew nation, during the centuries preceding the coming of the Messiah.
+The atonement, justification, sanctification, and all other doctrines of the church age are clearly found in the sacrifices and annual feasts of the Hebrew nation, during the centuries preceding the coming of the Messiah.

-Was fasting as clearly commanded, in any of the national feasts as the sacrifices (atonement) were?
+Was fasting as clearly commanded in any of the national feasts as the sacrifices (atonement) were?
 If fasting was enjoined definitely and regularly on the Hebrews, then the church today is failing to live up to the standard set forth in the types.